-The best thermal printers make a lot of sense in these cash-strapped times.
-Because they don't need ink, they're much cheaper to run than inkjet printers or laser printers.
-They also tend to be compact and portable, reliable, and durable, and tend to run quieter too.
-For this reason, they're a great choice for printing small items like barcodes, tickets, and receipts.
-They're also among the best label makers too.
+The best thermal printers don't need ink, so they're cheaper to run than inkjet or laser printers.
+They're also compact and portable, reliable, and durable, and tend to run quieter too.
+That makes them a good choice for small items like barcodes, tickets, and receipts.
+They're among the best label makers too.

 The DYMO LabelWriter 5XL Label Maker is the best thermal printer for most people.
 It's easy to set up, reliable in use and offers high 300dpi print quality at an affordable price.
 You get speeds of up to 62 labels a minute, and you can print labels up to 4 x 6 inches in size.